 - Admin initiated subscription cancellation

-- Admin list of active, failed payment, and cancelled subscribers
+- Admin list of active, failed payment, and canceled subscribers

 - A page where subscribers can see details of their subscription